rongstat/EOT-eigenmap/README.md

 # Content

+The R scripts `simulation_align.R` includes the R codes for the noisy manifold alignment simulations studies in the manuscript.

-The directory `R Codes` includes R scripts for the simulations and data analysis in the manuscript.
+The R scripts `simulation_cluster.R` includes the R codes for the joint clustering simulations studies in the manuscript.

 # System Requirements